EreboPSilva/rvar.hduj.prots/README.md

-# Comparative analysis of tardigrade genomes reveals potential mechanisms of tolerance to extreme environmental conditions
+# Manual annotation of tardigrades Datasets

 This repository provides the data derived from the manual annotation of *Ramazzottius varieornatus* and *Hypsibius dujardini* DNA reparation genes.